 Multiply 16 by 7.48 (7.48 gallons = 1 cubic foot)

 Total Gallons used in 24 hours – 119.68

 If you suspect that you may have a leak, please do the following: Turn off all faucets and water using plumbing fixtures or appliances.
 Don’t forget any outside fixtures.
 Mark the position of the meter sweep hand lightly with a pencil and/or note the reading on your meter.
 Wait approximately 30 minutes before rechecking the meter.
 If the sweep hand moved, a leak is indicated.
-If you suspect that you have a leak on your property, call our office at 415-868-1224 (24 hours a day) so that we can turn your meter off to stop the water loss, and then contact a plumber immediately to find and repair the leak.
+If you suspect that you have a leak on your property, please contact a plumber immediately to find and repair the leak.
+As well, we ask that you call our office at 415-868-1224 (24 hours a day) so that we can turn your meter off to stop the water loss until a plumber is notified.

 - Repair dripping faucets by replacing washers.
 One drop per second wastes 2,700 gallons of water per year!

 - Check all plumbing for leaks.
 Have leaks repaired by a plumber.

 - Retrofit all household faucets by installing aerators with flow restrictors.

 - Install an instant hot water heater on your sink.

 - Insulate your water pipes to reduce heat loss and prevent them from breaking.

 - Choose appliances that are more energy and water efficient.